AlejandroME/alejandrome.github.io/_posts/2017-01-09-sbt-start-guide.md

 Please note that this is a simplified version of the multiple dependencies in different lines.
 Also note that if we want choose this option we have to use the operator `++=` (assign an entire `Seq` of objects to the Setting) instead of `+=` (assign an object to the `Seq`).

-As earlier, if you feel curious about these functions, this is the signature:
+As earlier, if you feel curious about these functions, this is the signature for both of them:

 ```scala
 final def +=[U](v: U)(implicit a: Append.Value[T, U]): Setting[T] = macro std.TaskMacro.settingAppend1Impl[T, U]